devfile/api/docs/proposals/registry/sample-vs-stack.md

         }
     ]

-The bold entries highlighted the differences between a stack entry vs a sample entry in the devfile index registry.
+The differences between a stack entry vs a sample entry in the devfile index registry are:
+1. The `type` field
+2. A stack has the `resources` and `starterProjects` while the sample has the resource location information, e.g. `git` or `zip` location information

 ## Registry library change
 The registry library and the registry REST API will provide a filtering mechanism to specify which type (sample or stack) is needed in the query.